CongyuLiao/BUDA-EPI/README.md

 # BUDA-EPI

-Demonstration code for the MRM paper, Liao, C., et al. "Distortion-free, high-isotropic-resolution diffusion MRI with gSlider BUDA-EPI and multicoil dynamic B0 shimming."
+Demonstration code for the MRM paper, *Liao, C., et al. "Distortion-free, high-isotropic-resolution diffusion MRI with gSlider BUDA-EPI and multicoil dynamic B0 shimming."
 Magnetic Resonance in Medicine (2021).

-The datasets presented in this repository are from a Multiband 3 × inplane R2 EPI acquisition with blip up and down shots.
-The detailed scan protocols can be found in "instructions.pdf" in the folder
+The datasets presented in this repository are from a BUDA-EPI acquisition with blip up and down shots.

 Written by Congyu Liao.
 Please feel free to contact me (cyliao@stanford.edu) if there's any question I can help answer.

-Data download:
+*Data download:

 The download link of BUDA-EPI datasets is: https://drive.google.com/file/d/1DAeTW2iLgQx8tjZT3QqZ7F3vvt6Vwt2Q/view?usp=sharing

 The data size is ~ 20 GB, and the scan protocol is similar to the protocol of human connectom project (HCP):